 Finishing Steps

-I had a rapidly approaching deadline.
-I wanted to block the blanket as fast as I could and send it off.
-I washed it in my sink with wool wash, then rolled and pressed in towels to remove most of the water.
-With this initial wash done, I started pinning it out – only to have a storm roll in.
+I washed it with my gentle wool wash, then rolled and pressed it in towels to remove most of the water.
+With this initial wash done, I started pinning it out on my driveway – only to have a storm roll in.
 I threw it on top of the ute’s bonnet in the carport, but then watched the dirt turn to mud, so I took it inside.

 I live in a small house with very little floor space.
-It would not fit inside, except in one of two places: the floor of the soap-curing room, or on our bed.
+It would not fit inside, except in one of two places: the floor of the spare (storage) room, or on our bed.

-I decided to block it on the floor of the curing room, since it would take quite some time to dry.
-Stretched it to full size, pinned it out carefully, then gave it a good steaming.
+I decided to block it on the floor of the spare room, since it would take quite some time to dry.
+Stretched it to full size, pinned it out carefully, then steamed it well.
 I left the fan on it overnight to let it dry and went back the next day.

 To the left, I have prepared Doo-Dad for blocking.
 The ruler is for straight edges.
 16 mats are locked together.
 My blocking combs and pins are ready.

-It didn’t need a lot of blocking.
-My tension remained even through the project.
+It didn’t need much blocking.
+My tension remained fairly even through the project.

 The Next Day

-With blocking done, the blanket reached a size of 1.05m x 1.05m.
+With blocking done, the blanket measured 1.05m x 1.05m.
 Just as I wanted.
 I trimmed down the last tails and took it for a photo shoot.
 It is, honestly, one of the most beautiful things I’ve ever created.

 The Last Touches

 I crocheted a small granny square with some of the leftover yarn.
-Then I wrote a brief letter to the parents, including the facts about the blanket, the washing instructions, and a wish for the baby, and then folded it up.
-I placed the letter, the original yarn band, and the granny square inside a washing bag, and included it in the parcel.
+Then I wrote a brief letter to the expecting parents, including facts about the blanket, the washing instructions, and a wish for the baby, and folded it up.
+I placed the letter, the original yarn band, and the granny square inside a washing bag and included it in the parcel.

 I always include a sample swatch or two with my projects so that the recipient can wash and dry it to test their laundry products on a sacrificial piece, rather than on the large heirloom projects that have had countless hours invested in them.
 If a product is going to destroy the heirloom project, I’m sure everyone would rather it be the disposable swatch than the project itself.

 With the blanket nearly folded, I wrapped it and the washing bag full of goodies in white tissue paper, added a ribbon, and posted it off.
-It arrived about 10 days before the baby did!
-I sure cut that fine!
+It arrived safely and on time.

 Finishing Up

 Have you ever measured how much yarn you use in a single stitch?
-I have, as it’s a handy tool to estimate if I need to change colours rather than playing yarn chicken.
+I have, as it’s a handy tool for estimating whether I need to change colours rather than playing yarn chicken.
 One of my (US) doubles with Lola yarn takes up 8cm of yarn.
 If this project were purely doubles, that would be 21,750 stitches.
 Crocheting someone a multi-month project is truly a labour of love.

 Would I make Doo-Dad again?
 Absolutely.
 I enjoyed the project.
 It’s an intermediate-level project.
 Skilled beginners looking to stretch their skills will find this a good project.
 The pattern is well-written.
 Sharp photos are there to guide.
 I could get into a groove with each row.
 It satisfied my need for constant change.
-It looks stunning, feels lovely in the hand, and most importantly, the baby’s parents loved it.
-It will become an heirloom to be passed down through the generations.
+It looks stunning, feels lovely in the hand, and most importantly, the recipients loved it.

 Leave a Comment